MK-61/fcctrivia/README.md

 # FCC Vienna - Trivia Game
-The sence of this repository is first of all to play around and learn some Javascript technologies.
+The sense of this repository is first of all to play around and learn some Javascript technologies.
 Second of all, in some point it will turn into a simple trivia game :)

 Development Setup